ugtrain/ugtrain/examples/README.md

 ### $ ugtrain -P [lib] \<config\>

-Ugtrain detects a position independent executable (PIE) automatically from its load address and converts static memory and code addresses between in-binary and in-memory.
-Also the load address of libraries using position independent code (PIC) is handled like this.
+Ugtrain detects a position-independent executable (PIE) automatically from its load address and converts static memory and code addresses between in-binary and in-memory.
+Also the load address of libraries using position-independent code (PIC) is handled like this.